atek-cloud/atek.cloud/docs/manual/dev/architecture.md

 It's important to understand how Atek relates to existing software.

 - Atek is not a replacement for [Kubernetes](https://kubernetes.io/).
 Kubernetes is a service-orchestration toolset.
 Atek has its own service orchestrator which could conceivably be replaced by Kubernetes at some point.
 - Atek is not a replacement for [Docker](https://www.docker.com/).
 Docker is a container bundling and execution toolset.
-Atek currently uses Node and Deno as its runtimes, and should introduce Docker a future runtime.
+Atek currently uses Node as its runtime, and should introduce Docker a future runtime.
 - Atek is not a replacement for [Ethereum](https://ethereum.org/).
 Ethereum is a global crypto-currency and smart-contract runtime.
 Atek runs applications with non-global and/or private state (email, forums, social media).
 Atek is designed to interface with blockchains like Ethereum; an Ethereum wallet program may be installed and then accessed by other Atek programs.
 - Atek is not a replacement for [Nextcloud](https://nextcloud.com/).
 Nextcloud is a Personal Information Manager that includes files, mail, events, and so on.
 Atek is a platform for executing applications like Nextcloud, and while some of Atek's builtin functionality may overlap with Nextcloud, Atek is less opinionated about the software it runs and is geared primarily toward Web 3.0 applications.